Pistos/ramaze-comet-example/blog-post.markdown

 end
 </pre>

 When there is a request for <code>next_lines</code>, the server checks the server-side producer for more data.
 If there is no new data, rather than returning any response to the client, the server continues to poll the producer.
 They key thing to note here is that the server is doing the polling server-side.
-The client is merely waiting for the server to respond to the single request -- no polling going on between client and server while data is unavailable.
+The client is merely waiting for the server to respond to the single request -- no polling is going on between client and server while data is unavailable.

-If and when the data is available from the producer, the server gives that data to the client right away.
+If and when the data becomes available from the producer, the server gives that data to the client right away.

 On a basic level that's all you need for Comet!